CLOCKWORK95/CLOCKWORK95/README.md

 - 🌱 I’m currently learning advanced computer engeneering stuff at Master's University of Rome Tor Vergata, so i am often busy on projects.
 Current main concerns are:
-Performance modeling of Computer Systems,
+\nPerformance modeling of Computer Systems,
-Satellite Remote Sensing and Image Processing,
+\nSatellite Remote Sensing and Image Processing, Machine Learning,
-Machine Learning,
 Probability and Statistics.
-If you want to see my stuff you can Just look at my repos!
+If you want to see my work you can Just look at my repos!

 - 📫 How to reach me: Just send an email at gimbors95@gmail.com